Finding the Best Shoes for Plantar Fasciitis:

 What are the Side Effects of Plantar Fasciitis?

-Plantar fasciitis has several side effects.
-Not only foot pain, but also tight calf muscles and a painful Achilles tendon.
+Plantar fasciitis has several side effects, including swelling, redness and difficulty going up and down stairs.
+This is in addition to foot pain, tight calf muscles and a painful Achilles tendon.
 The pain is often worse after exercise, including running, walking or standing for long periods of time.

 If you don't wear good shoes for plantar fasciitis, there can be side effects.
 Follow our simple steps to finding the best shoes for plantar fasciitis and you will be able to reduce the pain.